 Much like the rest of your CV, this section should be an opportunity to demonstrate your enthusiasm and passion for the role of a Care Assistant by matching your interests with the job description.
 It may be useful to write about interests and hobbies that display compassion, empathy, time management or organisational skills.
 For example, volunteering, working with animals or charity work.

-If you feel your Care Assistant CV is lacking in other areas such as the education and work experience section, hobbies & interests can be a great way to demonstrate a real passion for care work, and therefore increase the strength of your CV.
+If you feel your Care Assistant CV is lacking in other areas such as the education and work experience section, hobbies and interests can be a great way to demonstrate a real passion for care work, and therefore increase the strength of your CV.

 - Write hobbies and interests that demonstrate relevant skills